charlieroberts/wgsl_live/README.md

 res : vec2f - the width / height of the environment window
-mouse : vec3f - the x position, y position, and left button status audio : vec3f - low, mid, and high frequency values from fft (scroll down and hit the 'audio on' button to start the analysis). backbuffer : texture_2d<f32> - stores the previous frame of video
+mouse : vec3f - the x position, y position, and left button status audio : vec3f - low, mid, and high frequency values from fft (scroll down and hit the 'audio on' button to start the analysis). backBuffer : texture_2d<f32> - stores the previous frame of video
-backsampler: sampler - sampler linked to backbuffer for use in calls to textureSample()
+backSampler: sampler - sampler linked to backBuffer for use in calls to textureSample()
-videobuffer: texture_external - CURRENTLY BROKEN
+videoBuffer: texture_external - live webcam feed texture CHROME ONLY
-videosampler: sampler - CURRENTLY BROKEN
+videoSampler: sampler - sampler linked to videoBuffer CHROME ONLY

 /* CONSTANTS */
 PI : f32